Preston Candover: Victorian times

 By Victorian times Preston Candover and Nutley had a population of over 500 people.
 The land was divided between six main farms, ranging in size from 200 to 1000 acre.
 The village at Preston formed a long straggling settlement.
 The cottages were a mixture of styles, some timber framed, others built of brick or of flint with brick dressings.
 The roofs were either thatched or tiled.

 The villages of Preston Candover and Nutley each had a church dedicated to St Mary.
 Preston's church lay at the southern end of the village.
 It had been built in the seventeenth century, the original church, dating from 1190, having been destroyed by fire.
 The village also had a Methodist Chapel, built in 1865.

 1901 to the present

 A major change in the appearance of the village occurred in the 1920s at the point where the Basingstoke–Alresford road met the road to Wield.
 Previously there had been just a pond lying at the fork in the road.
 In 1870 a parish pump was installed next to the pond.
 In dry summers it was much used by farmers from Wield and Ellisfield, while the brick steps became a favourite spot for visiting Methodist preachers to conduct meetings and for pedlars to display their wares.
 A memorial was erected in 1919 in honour of the 16 men of the parish killed in action during the Great War.

 The Candovers are now today a main crossing point to New Alresford and Basingstoke, but still the three villages still remain in peaceful countryside.

-To this present day there is a primary school opposite the playing fields and tennis courts in the village, which has a nursery and a primary school up to year 6.
-Mrs Simrit Otway is the headteacher.